 Original Medicare covers a lot, but it doesn’t cover everything.
 Medigap supplements help with that, though.
 And the good thing is they are standardized; if you purchase Plan A in Oklahoma, you’ll get the same benefits as you would purchasing Plan A in Connecticut.
-The main differences are the monthly premium price and the quality of the carrier who sells you the policy.
+The main differences are the monthly premium price and the quality of the carrier selling the policy.

-There are just under 161,000 beneficiaries who trust their care to a Medigap supplement.
-This means that 36.4% of retirees in the state have decided to stay with Original Medicare.
-This doesn’t make it the most popular option, but it is an important one.
+Just under 161,000 beneficiaries trust their care to a Medigap supplement.
+This means that 36.4% of retirees in the state have decided to stay with Original Medicare, which isn’t the most popular option but essential.

 PLAN | A | B | C | D | F | G | K | L | M | N |